eianlei/scalc/README.md

 - gas blending: working, needs improvement
 - dive planner: simple prototype, has many bugs and issues

-# scalc at scalc.leiman.fi
+# scalc at scalc.ianleiman.com
-There is a working sample of the tool running at: http://scalc.leiman.fi/
+There is a working sample of the tool running at: http://scalc.ianleiman.com/

-Note that the site leiman.fi does not have an SSL-certificate, so there is no HTTPS and therefore most browsers will give you warnings.
-But you can safely ignore the warnings.
+This sample may not be as up to date as the github.io instance that syncs directly from this repo: https://eianlei.github.io/scalc/index.html

 # Installation
 This is a web application so it needs to be served by a web server to a web browser.
 You can either install it to a "real" web server (such Apache, nginx) or use some local development solution such as VS Code Live Server extension.